Seattle Children's Research Institute

 Holding a prominent corner in Seattle's downtown street grid, Building Cure maintains a transformative community presence while helping the institution meet its key goals of achieving breakthrough science while also attracting and retaining top scientists with an innovative and awe-inspiring workplace campus.

-Flad and Aedas are co-leading Building Cure.
-Flad is serving as architect of record for all scientific workplace and research space, including the Cure Factory, and Aedas serves as architect of record for the building and interior public space.
+Flad and Aedas co-led the Building Cure project.
+Flad served as architect of record for all scientific workplace and research space, including the Cure Factory, and Aedas served as architect of record for the building and interior public space.